kluchevsky/csv-parser/readme.md

 ## How to Use

 - Prepare a CSV file with employee data following the specified format.
 - Run the program using the command: `java -jar analyze-employees.jar [filename.csv]`.
-If no filename is provided, the program will use the default file `employees.csv`.
+If no filename is provided, the program will use the default file `data.csv`.
 - View the analysis results printed in the console.